advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 This means that there exists some property that can not be modelled within mathematics, without also embedding the entire mathematics into itself.

-Therefore, Outside Theories is the only "true" theory of mathematics.
+Therefore, Outside Theories are the only "true" theory of mathematics.
 An Inside Theory is merely an illusion.